SalasNorman/exercise101/flask-phonebook/README.md

    ```

 2. **Create a Virtual Environment**:
-   this command use in ubuntu wsl
    ```bash
    python3 -m venv venv
    source venv/bin/activate  # On Windows: venv\Scripts\activate
    ```

 4. **Install Dependencies**:
-   this command use in ubuntu wsl
    ```bash
    pip install -r requirements.txt
    ```